The Reiki principles are some of the most empowering and inspiring phrases I’ve ever come across.

 What They Are and How They Work

-The five principles often used alongside Reiki can further facilitate the healing provided by Reiki meditation.
+The five principles often used alongside Reiki can further power body healing provided by the meditation.

 Who was Dr. Usui?

-Dr. Mikao Usui (1865-1926), also known as the Father and master of Reiki, lived from 1865-1926.
-He was a Japanese-born Buddhist monk and medical practitioner who founded Reiki meditation and the five Reiki principles.
+The doctor, known as the Father and master of Reiki, lived from 1865-1926.
+He was a Japanese Buddhist monk and medical practitioner who founded Reiki meditation and the five Reiki principles.
 The master of Reiki also taught the art of the meditation to groups of students.

-Dr. Usui told his students that if they followed the five Reiki principles or precepts that they would lead a happy, healthy, fulfilled life.
+He tried to address his students that if they followed the five precepts that they would lead a happy, healthy, fulfilled living.